Types of

 Birth tissue

 Tennessee Donor Services offers expectant mothers the opportunity to donate their birth tissue, which can be used to help dozens of others!
-Birth tissue donation is safe for mother and baby, does not affect the mother’s labor or baby’s delivery and repurposes tissue that would typically be discarded to heal others.
+Birth tissue donation is safe for mother and baby, does not affect the mother’s labor or baby’s delivery and repurpose tissue that would typically be discarded to heal others.

 Organ donation